 Based in Cardiff, Wealthify launched in 2016 and is backed by Aviva, which acquired a majority stake in 2017.

-It operates online through its website and an app, but also has humans available on the phone.
+It operates online through its website and mobile app, but also has humans available on the phone.

-Its team of qualified investment managers are monitoring and adjusting your plan regularly as the stock market fluctuates to ensure the best returns for your money.
+Its team of qualified investment managers is monitoring and adjusting your plan regularly as the stock market fluctuates to ensure the best returns for your money.

 Wealthify offers customers the chance to invest in stocks and shares through an investment ISA (individual savings account) or a general investing platform.

 If you don’t have any other ISAs elsewhere, then an investment ISA could be a better place to start.
 Interest earned from your first £20,000 is exempt from tax under the 2018/2019 tax year allowance.

 Alternatively, if you already have cash or stocks and shares ISA/s elsewhere, you can choose to transfer these to Wealthify.
 Simply use the ISA transfer form on their website.

 General investing suits bigger investments over £20,000, but you are liable to pay tax on any interest or dividends earned.

 In terms of savings, ISAs and general investing are a better long-term investment, as you’re more likely to see better returns over a longer period.
 If you need to regularly access your savings, it’s worth considering a traditional savings account with a bank or building society instead.